Schlaubischlump/LocationSimulator/README.md

 > [!NOTE]
-> You can now beta test LocationSimulator2 (close source for now).
+> You can now beta test LocationSimulator2 (closed source for now).
 Please read [this](https://github.com/Schlaubischlump/LocationSimulator2/discussions/1) for more information.

 > [!WARNING]
 > iOS 17 and later are not supported by the LocationSimulator source code in this repo.